innoq/pattern-lib-emr/components/select-option/doc.md

   <SelectOption text="anothertext" value="anotherValue" />
 </Select>
 ```

-An Element to select multiple Items.
+An option for a multi-select.

 ```jsx
 import { Select } from "./components/select";